Last Updated on

-- Treating mental illness,
+- Treat mental illness;

-- Making life more productive and fulfilling,
+- Make life more productive and fulfilling;

-- Identifying and nurturing high talent.
+- Identify and nurture talent.

-After World War II, the Veterans Administration (now the Veterans Affairs) and the National Institute of Mental Health were founded and the focus of psychology geared almost exclusively towards understanding and treating mental illness.
+After World War II, the Veterans Administration (now the Veterans Affairs) and the National Institute of Mental Health were founded and the focus of psychology turned almost exclusively towards understanding and treating mental illness.

 This was incredibly beneficial.
-14 Disorders previously incurable were researched scientifically and treatments to cure or relieve the symptoms were found.
+14 previously incurable disorders were researched scientifically and treatments to cure or relieve the symptoms were found.

-Psychologists came to understand substantially how people survive and endure adversity, challenges and trauma.
-Research about the impacts of divorce, loss of loved ones, sexual and physical abuse, damaged childhoods, damaged brains and habits exploded.
+Psychologists came to substantially understand how people survive and endure adversity, challenges, and trauma.
+Research about the impacts of divorce, loss of loved ones, sexual and physical abuse, damaged childhoods, damaged brains, and habits exploded.

 They made remarkable progress in repairing damage within a disease model of functioning.
 However, psychology’s other missions, to promote productive, meaningful lives and nurture talent were left unattended.

 Martin Seligman is considered the father of positive psychology.
 He tells the story of a central moment during 1998, a few months before he was elected president of the American Psychological Association: